 Learn More4.
 Explainer videos

 These videos are a popular way for businesses to introduce and explain complex (and sometimes even simple!) concepts in an entertaining and visually engaging format.
-While it’s not always necessary, some explainer videos will use a combination of animation, graphics, and voiceovers to help grab the viewer’s attention and convey information.

-On a fundamental level, businesses use explainer videos to introduce a new product or service to prospective customers to help them understand how it works and why it’s valuable.
+Businesses use explainer videos to introduce a new product or service to prospective customers to help them understand how it works and why it’s valuable.
 It’s a simple idea but once you’ve got a well-polished explainer video ready, there are many different ways it can be used and shared.

 5. Lectures or presentations